Enes-git/Enes-git/README.md

-A Berlin based junior software engineer with a strong passion in games.
+A Berlin based junior front-end developer with a strong passion in games.
 I like to learn while having fun!